 Should my child have a mobile phone?

-The use of mobile phones is prohibited during the School day.
-Boarders are welcome to use their mobile phones in house, after School commitments are complete.
-All pupils are provided with a safe in which they are asked to store their mobile phones, and other valuables, during the School day.
-Prefect are allowed to use their mobile phones with discretion.
+We have an 'eyes up' culture at Shiplake and the use of mobile phones is prohibited during the school day.
+Boarders are welcome to use their mobile phones in house at specific times depending on their year group.
+All pupils are provided with a safe in which they are asked to store their mobile phones, and other valuables, during the school day.
+Prefects are allowed to use their mobile phones with discretion.

 How is work supervised?